dviralfi/CountryCity/README.md

 ## Installation Guide

 You need to download:

   1.Client_CountryCity.py
   2.Graphics_CountryCity.py
   3.media

-If you are the host -- download 'Server_CountryCity.py' and start it before starting the game itself.
+*If you are the host -- download > Server_CountryCity.py *

+and start it before starting the game itself.

 Starting the game:

-  *Host: run Server_CountryCity.py
+Host: run Server_CountryCity.py

-  run Client_CountryCity.py
+Run in cmd or Pycharm Client_CountryCity.py

-***make sure that the 'media' folder is in the same directory/path of the rest of the files.
+**make sure that the 'media' folder is in the same directory/path of the rest of the files.**